sodabubblewine/sodabubblewine.github.io/README.md

 Journal your thoughts and feelings.

-### HOW TO CONTROL YOUR BEHAVIOR

-1. Consequences select behavior.
-2. Control consequences to control behavior.
-3. Build new behavior from old behavior.
-4. Build new controls from old controls.

-### HOW TO DEAL WITH ANHEDONIA AND UNCERTAINTY

-1. Read Dalio's "Life and Work Principles" when you feel anhedonia.
-2. Read Quine's "Methods of Logic 4th Ed." when you feel uncertain.
-3. Go to 1.

 ### HOW TO MAKE IT LOGICAL

 1. List the nouns, adjectives, and verbs used to talk about it.
 2. Define as many from as few as you can.
 3. List true sentences made from those few.
-4. Conclude as many from as few as you can.
+4. Conclude as many from as few (premises) as you can.
 5. Go to 1.

 ### HOW PREDICATE ABSTRACTS WORK